 History at King's Court School

-At King's Court, we aim to be expert Historians through delivering a broad and balanced experience in our History sessions, developing a coherent picture of Britain's past and the wider world.
-Our aim is to inspire curiosity, and we encourage our pupils to develop their inquisitive minds and passion for the subject through our explorations of the past.
+Here at King's Court, we strive for our children to be expert Historians through delivering a broad and balanced experience in our History sessions, developing a coherent picture of Britain's past and the wider world.
+Children will be inspired, curious, and will be encouraged to develop their inquisitive minds and passion for the subject through explorations of the past.

 The aspects of History that are taught cover:

-- Historical Knowledge and Understanding
+Historical Knowledge and Understanding

-- Interpretation of History
+Interpretation of History